ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## LineAsString {#lineasstring}

-This format parses a sequence of line objects separated by newlines and interprets every line of input data as a single value.
-This format can only parse a table with a single field of type [String](../sql-reference/data-types/string.md).
+In this format, a sequence of string objects separated by a newline character is interpreted as a single value.
+This format can only be parsed for table with a single field of type [String](../sql-reference/data-types/string.md).
 The remaining columns must be set to  [DEFAULT](../sql-reference/statements/create/table.md#default) or [MATERIALIZED](../sql-reference/statements/create/table.md#materialized), or omitted.

 **Example**